 The light and dark blurry shapes that show up at noon are craggy, delineated by the different surfaces that reflect the light and the trees and fire-escapes that obstruct its circuitous path of travel.
 This light does not illuminate things to see per se.
 It is instead a kind of light that transmits - in its lack - the very shape of things.

-A light that shows by not shining; this is the light at noon.i
+A light that shows by not shining; this is the light at noon.

-The above epigraph, drawn from Paul Chan's enlightening and poetic text "On Light as Midnight and Noon" represents a fragment of his larger consideration of the omnipresent luminous screen through musings on windows, light and shadow.
-In My Bedroom Noon is the Darkest Time of Day, is a site-specific project for Xpace Cultural Centre's window space.
-Artist Monica Moraru's highly intertextual and interdisciplinary work was largely informed by Chan, drawing on an interest in sensory experience, and the potential failings of the illuminated object.
+The above epigraph, drawn from Paul Chan's enlightening and poetic text, "On Light as Midnight and Noon" represents a fragment of his larger consideration of the omnipresent luminous screen through musings on windows, light and shadow.
+In My Bedroom Noon is the Darkest Time of Day is a site-specific project for Xpace Cultural Centre's window space.
+Artist Monica Moraru's highly intertextual and interdisciplinary work was largely informed by Chan's writing, drawing on his interest in sensory experience and the potential failings of the illuminated object.

 Moraru's work is structured around a tiered platform, at the base of which lies a small monitor, screening a looping video work.
-From the ceiling, a large-scale print hangs and spills over the central, sculptural element.
+From the ceiling, a hemmed curtain hangs, failing to conceal a small pile of sand that lies behind the wooden steps.
 The video work explores the formal properties of light and shadow, recording the subtle distortions provided by glasses, windows, mirrors, and fabric transparencies.
-Our viewing of these vignettes is mediated not only by the lens of the artist's camera, but by the various layers of reflection within each scene.
-The spaces we are introduced to are a mix of ambiguous commercial and domestic spaces.
-While the video is silent, Moraru has included subtitles drawn from a personal response to Chan's writings, in which she details the passage of light across the space of her apartment.
+The viewer's perspective of these vignettes is mediated by the lens of the artist's camera and by the various layers of reflection within each scene.
+We are introduced to an ambiguous mix of commercial and domestic spaces.
+Moraru has included subtitles drawn from a personal response to Chan's writings, in which she details the passage of light across the space of her apartment.

-The viewing experience of Moraru's work will change based on the hour of viewing, due to the screen's position on the bottom tier of the platform, facing skyward.
-As the afternoon sun creeps across the sky towards the horizon, the westerly light will reflect off the window of the gallery, potential glare obscuring the viewer's ability to see the screen properly.
-From dusk into the night, the video work can be seen most clearly, while emanating a gentle glow which draws those who pass by near.
+Due to the screen's position on the bottom tier of the platform, facing skyward, the viewer's experience of Moraru's work will change based on time of day.
+As the afternoon sun creeps across the sky towards the horizon, the westerly light reflects off the window of the gallery.
+Potential glare obscures the viewer's ability to see the screen properly.
+The video can be seen most clearly beginning after dusk, emanating a gentle glow and drawing in passersby.
+On the highest tier of the platform, lies a defunct projector that similarly is best seen after dark, its bulb visible from the side facing the window, through the cracks in its construction.
+The technological object fails to perform, fails to project.

-The window has been mobilized as a symbol within cultural production for centuries, and in sitting down to speak with Moraru in her subterranean studio, it came to light that for her, the window represents a portal between two spaces.ii The window allows for the subject to traverse or transgress an assumed boundary between interior and exterior, public and private, self and other.
-Philosophical musings on the window are intimately tied to the history of painting, beginning in 1435 with Leon Battista Alberti's De pictura, a relationship which would shift with the twentieth century developments of photography and film.
+The window has been mobilized as a symbol within cultural production for centuries, and in sitting down to speak with Moraru in her subterranean studio, it came to light that for her, the window represents a portal between two spaces.
+The window allows for the subject to traverse or transgress an assumed boundary between interior and exterior, public and private, self and other.
+Philosophical musings on the window are intimately tied to the history of painting, beginning in 1435 with Leon Battista Alberti's De pictura, a relationship shifted with the twentieth century developments of photography and film.
 With the development of single-point perspective and illusory space, the frame of the painting presented a new way of seeing the world.
-The window is a portal of desire, with historical connotations linking it to the sublime - if you can, in your mind's eye, imagine the iconic default computer wallpaper of Microsoft Windows XP operating system, aptly named Bliss.
+The window is a portal of desire with historical connotations linking it to the sublime - if you can, in your mind's eye, imagine the iconic default computer wallpaper of Microsoft Windows XP operating system, aptly named Bliss.